jngreco/Bird-Migrations-Project/README.md

 ## Project Summary
 We want to explore bird migration patterns, with a focus on endangered species in the midwest.
 Using publicly available data, we will create visualizations of bird populations over time.

+The practical objective was to find a large dataset, convert it into a CSV, clean the data and populate a SQLite database.
+Then create a Flask app server to return webpage queries.
+Finally, creating an interactive weboage, using HTML, JavaScript, and CSS stylesheets to present the user-filtered data in a dynamic, accurate, and visually pleasing format.

+This project hinges on the communication and interaction between several independent components.
+The applications, libraries and tools that we used include:
+- Applications
+  - SQLite
+  - Jupyter Lab
+  - Excel
+  - Flask

+- Libraries
+  - jquery
+  - Bootstrap
+  - Leaflet
+  - StadiaMaps
+  - D3

 Repo Link: https://github.com/jngreco/bird-migrations-project

 ### Data Sources: